 The reporting principles and standard disclosures of 2015 and 2016 reports are in accordance with the G4 (Fourth Generation) Sustainability Reporting Guidelines published by the Global Reporting Initiative(GRI), and the standard disclosures of this report are in accordance with "Core Option", and additionally, some disclosures are reference to "BLOOMBERG ESG SURVEY Disclosure Score".
 The reporting principles and standard disclosures of 2017 and 2018 report are in accordance with the GRI (Global Reporting Initiative) Standards 2016 published by the Global Sustainability Standards Board (GSSB), and the standard disclosures of this report are in accordance with "Core Option", and additionally, some disclosures are reference to "BLOOMBERG ESG SURVEY Disclosure Score".
-The contents of the 2018 annual report are supplemented and disclosed by reference to

-SAM Corporate Sustainability Assessment 2019.
+The contents of the 2018 and 2019 annual report are supplemented and disclosed respectively with reference to "Sam - Corporate Sustainability Assessment 2019" and "Sam - Corporate Sustainability Assessment 2020".